Iximiel/adventOfCode2023/Readme.md

 I think i learned how to make the map?
 I did not commit the win of task1, this day looks easier (or I've been too imperative?)

+Bruteforcing task2 must not be a good idea, I cheated a bit, on reddit I read that someone has tried the mcm, this may work if the paths loop without overlapping, meaning that each start has ONLY one end.
+I'll try to resolve it by assuming, instead of verifyin, because I am lazy tha the paths do not overlap,

+I did a wrong assumption on the smallest divisor for the mcm, and i ended up wrogning a bit.

+In the end while i was woking on the mcm the bruteforece is still working... well that's a lesson

+# Day 10